 Identify your triggers

-Grounding techniques help us to focus on the present and maintain control of our emotions in a crisis situation.
-A grounding exercise that has proven effective in managing self-harm behaviour is called “Five Senses”.
+Grounding techniques help us to focus.
+They keep us in the present and maintain control of our emotions in a crisis situation.
+A grounding exercise that has proven effective in managing self-harm behaviour is called “Five senses”.

 Focus on your strengths